|

 Where

 seen?
-These frilly edged flat spirals are often seen on
+These frilly edged flat spirals are sometimes numerous on sandy shores, as well as seagrass areas.

 What is a sand collar?
 The sand collar is the egg mass

-sheet which hardens.
+sheet that hardens.
 She lies at the center of the collar as she creates

-it, so the hole in centre of the collar gives an indication of the
+it, so the hole in centre of the collar may give an indication of the

 It's alive!
 Although the collar